-48 Terry v.
+49 Terry v.
 Ohio 392 U.S. 1 (1968).
 The FRA has stated that "gut feeling" is not a reasonable or objective ground for suspicion ("Preventing unlawful profiling today and in the future: a guide," p.
 59).
-49 See for example United States v Bellamy 592 F. Supp.
-2d 308, (EDNY 2009) pp. 318-19; Fla. v.

-49 See for example United States v Bellamy 592 F. Supp.
+50 See for example United States v.
+Bellamy 592 F. Supp.
 2d 308, (EDNY 2009) pp. 318-19; Fla. v.
 Bostick 501 U.S. 429 (1991), at p.
 437.

-50 Rosalind Williams Lecraft v.
+51 Rosalind Williams Lecraft v.
 Spain, para.
 7.2.

-inferences therefrom, reasonably warranting suspicion that the vehicles contain those who may be illegally in the country.51 A subsequent border patrol case found that Hispanic appearance is not a relevant or appropriate factor in determining reasonable suspicion.52 Similarly, in Melendres v Arpaio, the District Court found that using race as a factor in determining whether there was reasonable suspicion of illegal presence violated the Constitution (protection against unreasonable searches and seizures).53 The CDC has ruled that checks of documents relating to citizenship and immigration status can only be based on objective elements deduced from circumstances external to the person themselves.54
+officers may stop vehicles only if they are aware of specific articulable facts, together with rational inferences therefrom, reasonably warranting suspicion that the vehicles contain those who may be illegally in the country.52 A subsequent border patrol case found that Hispanic appearance is not a relevant or appropriate factor in determining reasonable suspicion.53 Similarly, in Melendres v.
+Arpaio, the District Court found that using race as a factor in determining whether there was reasonable suspicion of illegal presence violated the Constitution (protection against unreasonable searches and seizures).54 The CDC has ruled that checks of documents relating to citizenship and immigration status can only be based on objective elements deduced from circumstances external to the person themselves.55